my-language-skills/simple-metadata/doc/doc-settings-site.md

 * Blog (Selected by default)
 * WebSite

 NOTE: In a PressBooks installation, Book type is the only possibility and is activated by default.
+In a regular WP installation, Book is just possible with Simple Metadata Education.

 # Site types and properties